ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Prerequisites.md

  - [Amazon Web Services (AWS)](https://aws.amazon.com/free/) or
  - [Google Cloud Platform (GCP)](https://cloud.google.com/blog/products/gcp/getting-started-with-google-cloud-for-free)

- *Some stretch goals will entail working in both AWS and GCP.*
+ *Some stretch goals will entail working in both AWS and GCP.
+However, for the first hack, AWS will be the focus.*

 ## Tenant-level permissions
 High levels of access are required in all tenants.
 Please ensure that you have also properly secured access into your tenant (such as requiring [MFA](https://learn.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-getstarted) and using [PIM](https://learn.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-getting-started) in Azure, or [MFA in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html) and [MFA in GCP](https://cloud.google.com/identity/solutions/enforce-mfa).